Colour revolution: Jeans Revolution

 Lukashenko later himself apparently admitted that the 2006 election was rigged, being quoted in Belarusian media as saying: "last presidential elections were rigged; I already told this to the Westerners. [...]
 93.5% voted for the President Lukashenko [sic].
 They said it's not a European number.
 We made it 86.
 This really happened.
 And if [one is to] start recounting the votes, I don't know what to do with them.
 Before the elections they told us that if we showed the European numbers, our elections would be accepted.
 We were planning to make the European numbers.
 But, as you can see, this didn't help either."

 2020 Belarusian presidential election

 After the 2020 Belarusian presidential election, there were another wave of mass protests to challenge Lukashenko's authority.
 The protests started claiming fraud after incumbent president Alexander Lukashenko was re-elected.
 The main opposition candidate Sviatlana Tsikhanouskaya declared herself the winner, saying that she won by a large margin.
-She then set up the "Coordination Council," which was recognized as the legitimate interim government by the European Parliament.
-As of December 2020, some of the media states that the revolution failed and that Lukashenko managed to prevent a repeat of the Euromaidan.
+She then set up the "Coordination Council", which was recognized as the legitimate interim government by the European Parliament.
+As of December 2020, some of the media states say that the revolution failed and that Lukashenko managed to prevent a repeat of the Euromaidan.